AI CODE REVIEW

 Throughput Comparison by Developer

-This view benchmarks contribution patterns without turning productivity into a LOC contest.
-It focuses on flow, reviewability, and steady delivery.
+This view benchmarks contribution patterns without turning software developer productivity into a LOC contest.
+It focuses on healthy, consistent patterns, the foundation of engineering productivity tools that actually work.

 • Total PRs & Merge Rate: A clean read on delivery flow.
 Gauge how consistently changes move from open to merged; a rising merge rate signals healthy review cycles and well-scoped PRs.